 Secondly, we tested both the Arduino and the ESP32 version of our project.
 Here we could see that the sensors by the ESP32 were less sensible which leads to less exact measurements.
 For example, the LDR (Photoresistor) is less sensible in case of the ESP version and shows the same values for different light conditions.
 It was much more sensible by the Arduino board.
+The same is true for the water level sensor.

 Thirdly, another problem is the soil moisture sensor.
 It works fine on its own and also when the other sensors are connected to the ESP32 board.
-But by presenting the results it becomes a mess.
-The webserver does not show the results the way we wanted it to be.
-It is not showed and disturbs the other parameters in their whay of presenting the results.
+But the results can only be represented properly, if the soil moisture sensor values are printed separately from the other results.
+If printed together with the other sensor readings, it is not printed correctly and also disturbs the arrangement of the other printed results.
+This is a bug we could not fix properly.
 Fourthly, it became clear that the station could not be used effectively outside in this state.
 The biggest problem was that the station is not weatherproof.
 In the event of rain, for example, it would damage the individual sensors and the board.

 Therefore, we decided to build a box.
 The problems which occur by building it were, to design it.

 Another problem might be that the often usage of the soil sensor and water level sensor might cause corrosion.